 - Traditionally, the hardest season for local authorities – winter – has shown that decentralization has a downside: a new responsibility is added to new resources, powers, and opportunities.
 The expenses of higher education institutions of the I-II level of accreditation (vocational schools, colleges), to compensate the fares of a beneficiaries and some other points, which will grow with each year have already been transferred to local budgets.
 For example, it is illustrative that the educational subvention from the state budget (1.1 billion UAH) covers 35% of Kharkiv’s expenditures on this sphere only.
 Decentralization is not just about the growth of budgets and the “cutting ribbons”, but also an increase in the requirements for an effective and rational choice of local policy priorities.
 Accordingly, there is a growing demand for civilian control over the development and implementation of local policies.
 Passivity in this matter threatens: at the present time in the Kharkiv budget priorities are arranged in such way that in a few years in winter at the zoo long lines wishing to warm up in the “Kingdom of elephants” or at least in the “House of Penguins” may appear…

 Anton Avksentiev, PhD in Political Science

 Center for Political Analysis “Observatory of Democracy”

-The paper was prepared with the support of the European Foundation for Democracy (EED).
+The paper was prepared with the support of the European Endowment for Democracy (EED).
 The content of the publication does not necessarily reflect the views of the EED and is the sole responsibility of Center for Political Analysis “Observatory of Democracy”.